Pavel2202/ASPNETCoreProject/README.md

-# ASPNETCoreProject
+# ASP.NETCoreProject
-This is my SoftUni project using ASPNETCore
+This is my SoftUni project using ASP.NETCore

 The project allows you to buy products(supplements and equipment), add recipes, seach for a recipe, become a trainer, hire a trainer and learn about different sports.